Hall plane: Properties

-The Hall plane of order 9
+Hall plane of order 9

 The Hall plane of order 9 is the smallest Hall plane, and one of the three smallest examples of a finite non-Desarguesian projective plane, along with its dual and the Hughes plane of order 9.

 Construction

 While usually constructed in the same way as other Hall planes, the Hall plane of order 9 was actually found earlier by Oswald Veblen and Joseph Wedderburn in 1907.
 There are four quasifields of order nine which can be used to construct the Hall plane of order nine.
 Three of these are Hall systems generated by the irreducible polynomials f(x) = x^{2} + 1, g(x) = x^{2} − x − 1 or h(x) = x^{2} + x − 1.
 The first of these produces an associative quasifield, that is, a near-field, and it was in this context that the plane was discovered by Veblen and Wedderburn.
 This plane is often referred to as the nearfield plane of order nine.